What you'll find on this page

 - The link between hearing and brain development.

 - Why treating hearing loss early helps children to develop.

 - Advice from parents who acted early.

-If your child has hearing loss, getting treatment sooner rather than later has many benefits — from laying the foundation for fundamental language, allowing them to develop social skills and to help them succeed in school.
+If your child has hearing loss, getting treatment sooner rather than later can have many benefits.
+These include laying the foundation for fundamental language, which allows them to develop social skills and help them succeed in school.1,2

 Why treating hearing loss in children early is important